Inside: The sweetest lemon cheesecake recipe

 LEMON CURRANT CHEESECAKE

-To make the lemon currant cheesecake you will need:
+To make The Sweetest Lemon Cheesecake, you will need:

 - 2 tablespoons sugar